Chris1nexus/gcn_vs_cnn/README.md

 	3.1 Unet segmentation on image sub-patches
 	3.2 Domain adaptation to remove noise due to cells in the images 5 Package description
+The top level folder containts the experiments to run from command line.
+Here there is also the 'lib' folder which contains the source files: lib/data contains utilities to manage data and plot graphs. lib/models contains the networks used in the experiments lib contains all training procedures

 ## Usage

 ## Requirements